aarant/luvdis/README.md

   --min-length INTEGER RANGE  Minimum valid instruction length required in
                               order to 'guess' a function.
 Must be at least 1, defaults to 3.
+  --default-mode [THUMB|BYTE|WORD]
+                              Default disassembly mode when the nature of an address is unknown.
+Defaults to 'BYTE'.
   --help                      Show this message and exit.
 ```